Southeast

 As featured in the 2006 Animal Planet series, The Little Zoo That Could, The Alabama Gulf Coast Zoo was preparing for the first full-scale, off-site evacuation of a zoo in the United States.
 The zoo was battered by three hurricanes in two years and wanted a way to keep their animal family safer by moving to a new location.

-With 25 acres of land, six miles from the beach, the Alabama Gulf Coast Zoo features 199 species, 31 sub-species and haven to 8 endangered species.
-It features habitats and enclosures that were more accommodating for the animals.
-The paths offer kids plenty of space to roam among the animals and there is even a large playground for burning off extra energy.
+With 25 acres of land, six miles from the beach, the Alabama Gulf Coast Zoo features 199 species, 31 sub-species and a haven to 8 endangered species.
+It features habitats and enclosures that are more accommodating for the animals.
+The paths offer kids plenty of space to roam among the animals, and there is even a large playground for burning off extra energy.

-On a previous visit we paid an additional fee to have a sloth encounter.
-On this one my middle son got up close with a lemur.
-The Alabama Gulf Coast Zoo features a reptile house, a petting zoo along exhibits with animals like black bears, camels and 50 different primates.
+On a previous visit, we paid an additional fee to encounter a sloth.
+On this one, my middle son got up close with a lemur.
+The Alabama Gulf Coast Zoo features a reptile house and a petting zoo, along with exhibits with animals like black bears, camels and 50 different primates.

 Located at 20499 Oak Rd.
 E. Open daily from 9 a.m. to 4 p.m.
 Adult admission (13 and older) is $22.95, kids (3 – 12) are $14.95 and those 2 and younger are free.